atari2600tim/webtin/README.md

 See `docker run --help` and `docker stop --help`.

+### Noe0m patch

+A patch is made available that strips tintin's `#echo` and `#showme` functions of the `\e[0m` ANSI color code.
+This caused slight problems on some MUDs with less than usual colouring scheme.
+The patched container is available for pulling from Docker Hub under the name+tag `rpolve/webtin:noe0m`.

 ### Resource constraints

 Docker provides runtime options for limiting CPU and memory usage.
 [See here](https://docs.docker.com/config/containers/resource_constraints/).